test-kitchen/test-kitchen/README.md

 $ kitchen test -l debug
 ```

-For the provisioner (e.g. chef-solo or chef-zero) add a `log_level` item to the provisioner section of the `.kitchen.yml`
+For the provisioner (e.g. chef-solo or chef-infra) add a `log_level` item to the provisioner section of the `.kitchen.yml`
 For more information on setting `log_level` see the [configuration documentation](https://kitchen.ci/docs/reference/configuration/).

 ## Documentation